New features in the 2.4 release of kdb+¶

 Unfortunately that meant useful information like the client's browser or preferred languages was being discarded.

 With 2.4 the header information is passed back as a dictionary in addition to the body text as before.

-This is a change in behaviour, but will only affect those who have customised
+This is a change in behavior, but will only affect those who have customized

 .z.pp directly.
 The previous value is now the first item of a 2-item list, the new header dictionary is the second item.

 General speedups to the code to handle scalar values

 upsert function appends splayed tables on disk.
 Note that keyed tables cannot be splayed, so splayed upsert is the same as

 q)`:x/ upsert (a:til 3) `:x/ q)count get`:x 3 q)`:x/ upsert (a:til 3) `:x/ q)count get`:x 6